Idle Hour: History

 In 1878, Alva and William Kissam Vanderbilt began building a lavish, wooden 110-room home known as Idle Hour, on a 900 acre estate on the Connetquot River.
 The building, initially completed in 1882, was designed by Richard Morris Hunt of Hunt & Hunt (an American who studied at the École des Beaux-Arts in Paris), (Note: Richard Morris Hunt also designed Vanderbilt's Manhattan mansion, known as Petit Chateau (built between 1878 and 1882), and his wife's Newport, Rhode Island residence, known as Marble House (built between 1888 and 1892).
 Hunt's most famous design is arguably Biltmore Estate, which was built for Vanderbilt's younger brother, George Washington Vanderbilt II.) continuously added to until the home was destroyed by fire on April 15, 1899, while his son, Willie K. Vanderbilt, was honeymooning there.
 Willie and his new wife, Virginia Fair Vanderbilt, escaped the fire.
-His daughter Consuelo had also honeymooned there when she married the Charles Spencer-Churchill, 9th Duke of Marlborough in 1895.
+His daughter Consuelo had also honeymooned there when she married Charles Spencer-Churchill, 9th Duke of Marlborough in 1895.

 It was promptly rebuilt of red brick and gray stone in the English Country Style, with exquisite furnishings, for $3 million.
 The building was designed by Hunt's son, Richard Howland Hunt, and at the time was considered among the finest homes in America.
 The rebuilt estate "included nearly all of Oakdale, 290 or 300 buildings, a herd of steer and a paddlewheel steamer to ferry guests up and down the Connetquot River alongside the mansion."
 Around 1902, an addition was made to Idle Hour by the prominent architectural firm Warren & Wetmore.